CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_05-Implement_Intersite_Connectivity.md

    ![Image](./Images/az-104-6.png)

-      >**Note**: You can ignore the warning stating that the vnet does not have a routing gateway.
+      >**Note**: You can ignore the warning stating that the VNet does not have a routing gateway.

       >**Note**: This step establishes two local peerings - one from az104-05-vnet0 to az104-05-vnet1 and the other from az104-05-vnet1 to az104-05-vnet0.